Who We Are

 I provide financial education to survivors and young people.
 Fighting poverty among the youths will lower the chance they get lured into the false dreams of trafficking.

-I'm also known as the fabric murderer because of my work in the fashion industry.
-I am a concept creator, I'm a visually thinker.
+I am also known as the fabric murderer because of my work in the fashion industry.
+I am a concept creator, a visual thinker.
 I first dream of my designs and then I design my dream.